NodnarbOK/ChatUp/README.md

 # ChatUp
 ## https://chatup-krg8.onrender.com

+## Project Overview

+ChatUp is a modern real-time chat application built with the MERN stack and enhanced with Socket.io for instant messaging.
+It allows users to sign up, log in, chat with others in real time, view online status, and manage their messages seamlessly.
+Designed with a clean and responsive UI using TailwindCSS and Daisy UI.

-Highlights:
+## Highlights:

-- 🌟 Tech stack: MERN + Socket.io + TailwindCSS + Daisy UI
-- 🎃 Authentication && Authorization with JWT
+- 🪙 Authentication && Authorization with JWT
 - 👾 Real-time messaging with Socket.io
 - 🚀 Online user status
 - 👌 Global state management with Zustand